 1/Lt Isabelle V. Cedar Cook had just graduated from the Mount Sinai School of Nursing in New York City when war was declared in Europe.
 The Army asked Mount Sinai to plan a one thousand bed hospital for overseas service and she signed up as a volunteer.
-She spent the next three years in Africa, Italy, and France.
-At war’s end she found herself in Aix-en-Provence, a French town celebrating the end of the war.
+She spent the next three years in North-Africa, Italy, then in France.
+At war’s end she found herself in Aix-en-Provence, a French city celebrating the VE Day in Europa.
 Still, there were grim reminders of those citizens who had collaborated or fraternized with the Germans.

 Camp Rucker was also used to train dozens of units of less than division size; these included tank, infantry replacement, and Women’s Army Corps units.
-During the latter part of World War II, several hundred German and a few Italian prisoners of war were housed in stockades near the railroad east of the warehouse area, on the southern edge of the post.
+During the latter part of the Second World War, several hundred German and a few Italian prisoners-of-war were housed in stockades near the railroad east of the warehouse area, on the southern edge of the post.
 The 91st and 94th Infantry Divisions were sent to Camp Rucker at the end of the war and deactivated in December 1945 and January 1946, respectively.

 But we made it through basic training.
 It was about six months.
-And then we got the orders to go overseas.
-And we ended back up in New York at the port of embarkation and we stayed there, processed, we were given all the clothes that we needed for overseas service.
+We, then, got the orders to move overseas and we ended back up in New York at the port of embarkation.
+We stayed there, processed, and we were given all the clothes that we needed for overseas service.

 We spent about three months in Casablanca because of the fact that the Germans were still fighting in Tunisia and our hospital, the thousand-bed general hospital was supposed to be set up in Mateur.
 That was just outside of Tunis.
 When the Germans were defeated in North Africa, then we got our orders to proceed to Mateur in Tunisia.
 I was one of the ten nurses that was chosen to go on the advance party.
 We traveled 1500 miles across country, across North Africa in a two and a half-ton truck, an open truck and the heat, in May, was unbearable.
 But we managed to go across.
 We slept in pup tents at night.
 We had the K-rations for food, but one night we actually spent in the French Foreign Legion.
 We spent one night with them and we got a real hot meal and a bed to sleep in which was just wonderful.

-And, one night, we were able to go to a – they had a portable shower unit for the soldiers, for the combat soldiers, and they stopped the soldiers from going in to allow the ten nurses to take a shower, which was wonderful after two days being on the road.
+One night, we were able to go to take a shower.
+The Army had installed a portable shower unit in the area for the combat soldiers.
+They stopped the soldiers from going in to allow the ten nurses to take a shower, which was wonderful after two days being on the road.
 And, of course, we had the soldiers all lined up ready to wash our backs and do everything else.
 They were very helpful but, of course, I do think there might have been a hole in the tent but we never did find out for sure whether there was one or not.

-In fact, there was still German prisoners — well, they were German soldiers that were so severely wounded they could not be evacuated.
+In fact, there was still prisoners, they were German soldiers that were so severely wounded they could not be evacuated.
 They left one German doctor to care for them.
 So they immediately became prisoners of war.
 So we took care of them.
 There were German signs all over the place.
-Well, the rest of our — our unit arrived about several days later.
-They had had a terrible experience going cross-country in a — in cattle cars and even one of our nurses had died as a result of heat — the heat was so terrible.
+Finally, the rest of our unit arrived several days later.
+They had had a terrible experience going cross-country in a cattle cars and even one of our nurses had died as a result of heat which was so terrible.

-Bob Hope came to entertain the troops, came to see troops, “This Is the Army,” all the shows came.
+Bob Hope came to entertain the troops during an USO tour.
+‘This Is the Army’, all the shows came.
 Of course, our social life was wonderful.
-With a hundred nurses and about a hundred thousand soldiers — men in the area, we had a wonderful social life.
+With a hundred nurses and about a hundred thousand soldiers in the area, we had a wonderful social life.
 The question was would the Air Force fly us to a dance nearby or the Signal Corps would give us the little meals that they used for their wire for a bedside table for the tents.
 We had about six nurses that married doctors from the outfit and they set up individual tents for each married couple and that was called Honeymoon Lane.
 It was wonderful.
-They got — their tents were also with improvised furniture, but the — we’re — most of the fighting was over in Sicily and they were — there was an invasion of — of Italy.
-And we followed Marquardt — General Marquardt’s Fifth Army and we went up and we were supposed to be sent to Rome, but since the fighting was still going on in Anzio, Rome had not been captured at the time and so we were set up in orange grove outside of Naples near the king’s palace.
+They got even their tents garnished with improvised furniture.

+Most of the fighting was over in Sicily and there was another invasion, in Italy.
+We followed Gen Marquardt’s 5-A and we went up and were supposed to be sent to Rome, but since the fighting was still going on in Anzio, Rome had not been captured at the time and so we were set up in orange grove outside of Naples near the king’s palace.

-And there we took care of originally French colonial troops and this was in — we had no interpreters or anything, so we were taking care of Arabs and Senegalese and it was quite an experience taking care of these — their sanitary habits were not the — the best.
-And you’d see somebody missing from their bed after surgery and wonder where they were and they’re outside using the outside tent as a urinal.
+And there we took care of originally French colonial troops (all this without a single interpreters or anything), so we were taking care of Arabs and Senegalese and it was quite an experience taking care of these peoples because their sanitary habits were not the best.
+You’d see somebody missing from their bed after surgery and wonder where they were and they’re outside using the outside tent as a urinal.
 So it was quite an experience.
-But following that, we did get American soldiers wounded from the Anzio beachhead and Casino, the Battle of Cassino.
+But following that, we did get American soldiers wounded from the Anzio beachhead and from the Monte Casino area.

 We stayed in Italy about nine months.
 We were able to get leave now and then.
 We went to the Isle of Capri, that was quite an experience.
 And visited there and various places in Italy and it was very interesting.
-When we left Italy, then we were transported to France after the invasion of France, and went through the port — the Southern France through the Port of Marseilles and then on to a Aix-en-Provence.
+When we left Italy, then we were transported to France after the invasion of Southern France, and went through the Port of Marseilles and then on to a Aix-en-Provence.

-All this time we had been living in tents and when we arrived in Aix-en-Provence, to our great delight, they took over a resort hotel and we lived in this resort hotel and they even checked all the staff so that we had a French chef.
-And it would be amazing – it was amazing to know what they could do with dried powdered eggs and different Army food.
-When we were in Aix-en-Provence, at May 7th, 1945, I believe, that’s when VE Day and we were taking part of the VE Day parade.
+All this time we had been living in tents and when we arrived in Aix-en-Provence, to our great delight, they took over a resort hotel and we lived in it and they even checked all the staff so that we had a French chef.
+It would be amazing – it was amazing to know what they could do with dried powdered eggs and different Army food.
+When we were in Aix-en-Provence, on May 8 1945, VE Day in Europa, we were called to take part in the VE Day parade.
 They invited all of the troops, foreign troops, American, British, French troops to march in the VE Day parade.
-As – of course, we were in our full uniform marching down the street and all of a sudden I looked up at one of the lamp posts and hanging from the lamp post was a man with a big sign across his chest saying “Collaborator.”
+As – of course, we were in our full uniform marching down the street and all of a sudden I looked up at one of the lamp posts and hanging from the lamp post was a man with a big sign across his chest saying ‘Collaborator’.
 They had hung the collaborators.
-And, of course, it was a horrifying sight to see him swinging from the lamp post.
+And, of course, it was an horrifying sight to see him swinging from the lamp post.
 There were several of them.

 At the end of the parade, they had all the women who had consorted with the Germans, head shaved and made them march at the end of the parade to the – the people watching the parade throwing rocks and stones at them.
 It was quite an experience to be in that parade.
 Since there was not very much action after VE Day, I do believe that they wanted to give the front line – I forgot to mention that we were so short – I worked in the orthopedic section taking care of orthopedic patients, but in Italy, they were so short of nurse anesthetists that they decided to train two nurses to become anesthetists, you know, just on-the-job training.